ChrstphrHll/npc_gen/students/Allisa Iahalae.md

 ---
 ### Description
 - 1st year Half-Elf Sorcerer in Elkenval
-- straight blonde hair that's put back in a long pony tail, Green eyes, and Tan skin
+- shoulder length wavy strawberry blond hair that's well kept, Green eyes, and Tan skin
 - Is Considerate and Delicate, and has Patience as their ideal

 ### Organizations